Get E-Book

 client connected socket

 JavaScript has one net.Server and two net.Socket objects.
 The OS has one listening socket and one TCP connection represented from both endpoint perspectives inside the same host stack.
-Loopback keeps the path local, but the socket state split is the same shape as a remote connection.
+Loopback keeps the traffic local, but the socket roles are the same shape as a remote connection.

-The trace also shows why raw TCP tests should use port 0.
+This is also why raw TCP tests should use port 0.
 The OS picks a free port.
 The test reads it after listening.
 The client connects to that value.
-Parallel runs avoid a fixed global port.
+Parallel test runs avoid fighting over a fixed global port.

 const client = net.connect(9, '127.0.0.1');